pwestdk/Real_life_code/README.md

 6. Avoid unused private fields such as 'QUEUE_NAME'.
 7. Avoid unused private methods such as 'difference(List,List)'.
 8. TODO why not???
-9. TODO fix
+9. TODO fix.
-10. TODO refactor with forms
+10. TODO refactor with forms.